Non Standard Finite Difference Scheme for Mutualistic Interaction Description: Numerical Simulations

-The Figures \ref{fig:eulnsfd_transit.jpg}\textit{a} and \textit{c} show a plot of the population \textit{vs} the iteration number using respectively (\ref{eq:mutualism_timedisc_sol_eul}) and (\ref{eq:mutualism_timedisc1}) schemes.
-In order to highlight the numerical instabilities, larger values of $\Delta t$ are used in this computation: respectively $8\cdot 10^{-2}$ for \ref{fig:eulnsfd_transit.jpg}\textit{a} and $8.44\cdot 10^{-2}$ for \ref{fig:eulnsfd_transit.jpg}\textit{c}; the initial population size is $(x_0,y_0)=(30,10)$.
-It can be seen from the Figures \ref{fig:eulnsfd_transit.jpg}\textit{a} that for NSFD equations, after a transient in which the populations $x$ and $y$ reach their maximum value about $72$ and $11$ individuals, they converge smoothly toward $30$ and $0$ individuals.
-For Euler equations there are at least two undesiderable features: the jump after $40$ iterations about and some negative values after about $60$ iterations, as showed in zoomed window (green line).
-Nevertheless, with both methods, all the populations converge to the correct steady-state $\Gamma^1$.
-The relative phase-plan is depicted in the \figurename~\ref{fig:eulnsfd_transit.jpg}\textit{b}, where the different trajectories are evident, especially in the first iterations.
+The Figures \ref{fig:eulnsfd_transit.jpg}\textit{a} and \textit{c} show a plot of the populations \textit{vs} the iteration number using respectively \eqref{eq:mutualism_timedisc_sol_eul} and \eqref{eq:mutualism_timedisc1} schemes.
+In order to show as the numerical instabilities arise for larger values of $\Delta t$ a comparison between Euler and NSFD schemes has been performed by assuming respectively $\Delta t=10^{-3}$ (see Figure \ref{fig:eulnsfd_transit.jpg}\textit{a}) and $8.44\cdot 10^{-2}$ (see Figure \ref{fig:eulnsfd_transit.jpg}\textit{c}) with initial populations $(x_0,y_0)=(30,10)$.
+It can be seen from the Figure \ref{fig:eulnsfd_transit.jpg}\textit{a} that for both Euler and NSFD equations, after a transient in which the populations $x$ and $y$ reach their maximum values, about $72$ and $11$ individuals, they converge smoothly toward $x=30$ and $y=0$ individuals (steady--state $\Gamma^1$).
+The relative phase--plane is depicted in the \figurename~\ref{fig:eulnsfd_transit.jpg}\textit{b}, where the two trajectories are perfectly superimposed.
+By increasing the time step up to $\Delta t=8.44\cdot 10^{-2}$ the populations behave as in \figurename~\ref{fig:eulnsfd_transit.jpg}\textit{c}, calculated keeping all other parameters unchanged.
+The remarkable fact is that, while for NSFD the transient preserves the same aspect of \figurename~\ref{fig:eulnsfd_transit.jpg}\textit{a}, the Euler scheme shows jumps for both $x$ and $y$ populations around the 40th iteration and an anomalous behavior that also continues in later iterations.
+In \figurename~\ref{fig:eulnsfd_transit.jpg}\textit{d} is plotted the relative phase--plane where the difference between NSFD and Euler trajectories are particularly evident; also note the difference of the Euler trajectories between the subplots \textit{b} and \textit{d}.